Friday 11 September 2015 (Day 110: Noyon to Monampteuil, France)

 Peter Gabriel’s So comes on.
 It’s raining harder, and the heavy rain clouds have made the day quite dark.
 I can’t avoid sharing roads with cars.
 I simply have to hope each driver sees me and goes around me.
 Their wheels wetly spin past, their windscreen wipers are going at full pelt flicking away the rain which obscures their drivers’ view.

-It’s hard to describe exactly the low of loneliness and homesickness that catch up with me on this wet road still too distant from Reims for the end to feel near.
+It’s hard to describe exactly the low of loneliness and the feeling of homesickness that catch up with me on this wet road still too distant from Reims.
 It’s been a long time since I’ve wept on the bike – that sort of self-pitying weeping.
 I don’t want to be here.
 I want a hug.
 And I weep.
 I just weep and pedal.
 Pulling it together for passing traffic.

 But the thing with this trip, this day anyway – there can be no quitting.
 I mean I am totally prepared to quit and will pay anything for a room right now.
 But there’s nothing.
 No hotels, no pensions – just fields and villages full of closed shutters.
 So, I just keep riding.